 My Colombian Experience

-I have been living permanently in Bogotá DC since 2012.
+As I mentioned earlier, I have been living permanently in Bogotá DC since 2012.
 I had, of course, been visiting since 1992.
 I had been in and out of Colombia for 20 years before I made this beautiful Andes city my home.
 I must admit the early 2012 onwards were relatively safer than it is today.
-Armed robberies had been steadily increasing from 2010, till they peaked in 2019.
+Armed robberies had been steadily increasing from 2010, till it peaked in 2019.
 Then there was a drop.
 The drop however was due to the onslaught of Covid-19.

 When people see you with a camera outdoors in this beautiful city, many will warn you to put your camera away.
 As a photographer, how will you shoot photographs, without a camera in hand?
-There is no surefire way of staying away from trouble.
+As I mentioned earlier, there is no surefire way of staying away from trouble.

 Planning the Secure Photo Shoot in Bogotá